DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

         By default, the value **PersistenceContextType.TRANSACTION** is used.

+    Belows are some information of the persistence context's type in Container-managed EntityManager.
+    - Transaction-managed EntityManager

+    - Extended EntityManager

 2. Application-managed EntityManager

-    When using application-managed EntitManager,
+    When using application-managed EntitManager, we will call **createEntityManager()** method to create a new **EntityManager** instance, then, it will only used an Extended persistence context corresponding to that EntityManager.

     A persistence context is created after calling **EntityManagerFactory.createEntityManager()** method.
 When a persistence context releases by calling **EntityManager.close()** method, entities under that persistence context will be in the detached state.

 <br>